-Ozone is generated in a volume of the atmosphere beyond the arc zone.
+Due to the action of ultraviolet radiation on atmospheric oxygen, ozone is generated in a volume of the atmosphere beyond the arc zone, including near the welder's breathing zone.
 It is not concentrated in the plume to the same extent as particulates.
-Most welding processes with a visible arc generate levels of ozone which place the welder at some risk of exceeding the exposure standard unless controls are implemented.
+Most welding processes with a visible arc generate levels of ozone which places the welder at some risk of exceeding the exposure standard unless controls are implemented.